saanjanaa17/saanjanaa17/README.md

 - 🎓 **Master's in Engineering (AIML)** – I'm currently deepening my knowledge in AI and ML through advanced research and projects.
 - 🎓 **Bachelor's in Electronics & Communication Engineering (ECE)** – Completed my undergrad with a strong focus on electronics, signal processing, and communication systems, which sparked my interest in the intersection of hardware and software in AI/ML applications.
 - 💻 **Tech Enthusiast** – Constantly learning about new advancements in AI, data science, and engineering.
-- 🤖 **AI/ML Practitioner** – Passionate about building intelligent systems and applying machine learning models to solve real-world problems.
+Passionate about building intelligent systems and applying machine learning models to solve real-world problems.
 - 🌱 **Currently Learning** – Exploring advanced topics in deep learning, reinforcement learning, and computer vision.
 - 📚 **My Interests** – Data analytics, neural networks, natural language processing, and ethical AI.